RcppCore/rcpp-gallery/_posts/2014-04-06-rcpp-python.md

-Although there is a package [*rPython*](http://cran.r-project.org/package=rPython) which provides an interface to Python from R through Java, it is interesting to try to connect them through C++.
+Although there is a package [*rPython*](http://cran.r-project.org/package=rPython) which provides an interface to Python from R through Java, it is interesting to try to connect R and Python via C++.

-In this article, I'll show you how to call Python 2.7 from R on Ubuntu.
+In this article, we show how to call Python 2.7 from R on Ubuntu.

 ## Hello World

 The most difficult thing is to establish a development environment.
-To build via embeded Python, we need to install the following packages:
+On Ubuntu, we need to install the following packages to build via embeded Python:

 ```
 sudo apt-get install python2.7 python2.7-dev libboost-python-dev
 ```

-Then, we should pass the following flags to the compiler:
+Then, we pass the following flags to the compiler:

 {% highlight r %}